 Keto Mistake 1 – Being Afraid of Fat

-All our life we’ve been told that fat is the bad guy in our diet and we went all these years blaming the butter for what the bread did.
+All our life, we’ve been told that fat is the bad guy in our diet and we went all these years blaming the butter for what the bread did.
 We developed fat-free everything that uses lab ingredients instead of what mother nature offers up and now we’re in a diabetic and obesity crisis.

 It’s going to be difficult to accept that fat is good.
 That we should eat fat to lose fat.
 That’s why I encourage you to read the science.
-Educate and inform yourself on the how and the why this diet works so you can make the best choices for you.
+Educate and inform yourself on how and why this diet works so you can make the best choices for you.

-Just know that fat is your friend but it has to be real fat from natural sources.
+Just know that fat is your friend, but it has to be real fat from natural sources.
 Let’s get into that.